Rotary Masked Autoencoders are Versatile Learners: Model Details

 \textbf{Stochastic Depth:} In some runs we use stochastic depth~\cite{DBLP:conf/eccv/HuangSLSW16}, which is a form of dropout where whole layers are zeroed out.
 Specifically, each layer $l_{m}$ which has depth $m$, has a probability $\frac{\lambda m}{N_{\text{layers}}}$ to be zeroed out, where $\lambda$ is the probability of the final layer being zeroed out.

-\textbf{Mixed Precision Training:} For some runs we utilize mixed precision training through PyTorch Automatic Mixed Precision (AMP).\footnote{\url{https://docs.pytorch.org/docs/stable/amp.html}} When training with AMP, some operations are conducted in a lower precision (either 16-bit brain floating-point (BF16) or 16-bit floating-point (FP16)) instead of the usual 32-bit floating point.
+\textbf{Mixed Precision Training:} Although all final results are in full FP32 precision, we also tried mixed precision training through PyTorch Automatic Mixed Precision (AMP).\footnote{\url{https://docs.pytorch.org/docs/stable/amp.html}} When training with AMP, some operations are conducted in a lower precision (either 16-bit brain floating-point (BF16) or 16-bit floating-point (FP16)) instead of the usual 32-bit floating point.
 This speeds the model up greatly, resulting in significantly less compute resources being used.
 In our experiments we found that \method{} still converged well when using mixed precision.
-We report the precision used in each run along with the hyperparameters.

 \textbf{Dropout:} When using dropout~\cite{DBLP:journals/corr/abs-1207-0580}, we apply it to the attention scores and to the MLP hidden layer with the same probability.

 \textbf{Label smoothing:} To help reduce overfitting, label smoothing~\cite{DBLP:conf/cvpr/SzegedyVISW16} prevents the model from becoming overconfident.
 This is done by changing the model target labels, reducing each correct class label from 1 to a confidence value $c$, and increasing all incorrect class labels from a value of 0 to a value of $(1-c)/n_{\text{classes}}$.